By Wil Dubois

 Mirror, mirror, on the wall, when will my A1C start to fall?

 Wil Dubois is a diabetes treatment specialist with the Pecos Valley Medical Center in New Mexico, a rural non-profit clinic.
-He has type 1 diabetes, and is a health columnist and author who has published over two hundred seventy-five articles and four award-winning diabetes books.
+He has type 1 diabetes, and is a health columnist and author who has published over 275 articles and four award-winning diabetes books.